Borjana Krišto: Early life and education

-Krišto worked in the legal department of several companies: "Agro Livno" (1987–1988), "Guber Livno" (1990–1991), "Likom Livno" (1991–1992) and "Livno bus" (1995–1999).
+Krišto worked in the legal departments of several companies, including "Agro Livno" (1987–1988), "Guber Livno" (1990–1991), "Likom Livno" (1991–1992) and "Livno bus" (1995–1999).

 Political career

-Krišto entered into politics in 1995, joining the Croatian Democratic Union.
-She has been the party's deputy president since 2007.
-Krišto worked as Minister of Justice in the Government of Canton 10 from 1999 to 2000, and later as Secretary of the Cantonal government from 2000 until 2002.
-At the 2002 general election, she was elected to the Federal House of Representatives.
+Krišto entered politics in 1995, joining the Croatian Democratic Union of Bosnia and Herzegovina.
+She has been a member of the party's presidency since 2001, and the deputy president since 2007.
+Krišto served as Minister of Justice in the Government of Canton 10 from 1999 to 2000, and later as Secretary of the Cantonal government from 2000 until 2002.
+In the 2002 general election, she was elected to the Federal House of Representatives.
 However, she did not become a member, as she was appointed Minister of Justice in the Federal Government.

-At the 2006 general election, Krišto was elected to the national House of Representatives.
-She was also appointed as member of the delegation of Bosnia and Herzegovina to the Parliamentary Assembly of the Council of Europe.
+In the 2006 general election, Krišto was elected to the national House of Representatives.
+She was also appointed as a member of the delegation of Bosnia and Herzegovina to the Parliamentary Assembly of the Council of Europe.
 She resigned from both legislative posts upon her election as president of the Federation of Bosnia and Herzegovina, one of the two autonomous entities that compose Bosnia and Herzegovina, on 22 February 2007.
 Krišto was the first woman to serve as Federal president.
 She served as president until 17 March 2011, when she was succeeded by Živko Budimir.

-At the 2010 general election, Krišto ran for a seat in the Presidency of Bosnia and Herzegovina as a Croat member, but was not elected, obtaining only 19.74% of the vote, with Željko Komšić of the Social Democratic Party getting elected with 60.61% of the vote.
+In the 2010 general election, Krišto ran for a seat in the Presidency of Bosnia and Herzegovina as a Croat member, but was not elected, obtaining only 19.74% of the vote, with Željko Komšić of the Social Democratic Party getting elected with 60.61% of the vote.
 Following the election, she was appointed member of the national House of Peoples.
 In June 2011, Krišto was one of the candidates for nomination to the office of Chairwoman of the Council of Ministers.
 Out of three candidates, she came in third place when ranked by the Bosnian Presidency.

-At the 2014 general election, Krišto was once again elected to the national House of Representatives.
-She was re-elected to office at the 2018 general election.
+In the 2014 general election, Krišto was once again elected to the national House of Representatives.
+She was re-elected to office in the 2018 general election.
 The Croatian Democratic Union announced Krišto's candidacy in the Bosnian general election in June 2022, running once again for Presidency member and representing the Croats.
-At the general election, held on 2 October 2022, she failed to get elected, having obtained 44.20% of the vote.
+In the general election, held on 2 October 2022, she failed to get elected, having obtained 44.20% of the vote.
 The incumbent Bosnian Croat presidency member Željko Komšić got re-elected, obtaining 55.80% of the vote.